mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Katagiri**: Sure, no impurity, no purity.
 That is the spirit of *shikan*; you are doing.

-Is that okay?
 Just like sleep.
 Shikan sleep, you know?
 Shikan sleep is very pure ... that means completely you cannot perceive the idea of sleep, subject and object.
 So completely pure sense of purity.

 **Another person**: Is that similar to what Dogen talks about whole-being Buddha nature?
 No Buddha nature, Buddha nature, whole-being Buddha nature.